wp-plugins/randomtext/readme.txt

 Yes, you can use [randomtext] or [randomtext category="funny"] or even [randomtext category="funny" random="1"].

+= What about template tags? =

+You can use something like this, where 'category' is the group you wish to select items from.
+< ?php randomtext('category'); ?>

 == Changelog ==

+= v0.2.8 2011-06-15 =

+* Fixed pagination issues on admin page.

 = v0.2.7 2011-06-05 =